hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 ## Challenge

-Incidents of data breach exposing sensitive information make a headline more often than we like to hear.
-It becomes more and more important to protect data by encrypting them whether the data is in-transit or at-rest.
-However, creating a highly secure and sophisticated solution yourself requires time and resources while an organization is facing a constant threat.
+Incidents of data breaches which expose sensitive information make headlines more often than we like to hear.
+It becomes more and more important to protect data by encrypting it whether the data is in-transit or at-rest.
+However, creating a highly secure and sophisticated solution by yourself requires time and resources which are in demand when an organization is facing a constant threat.

 ## Solution

 Vault centralizes management of cryptographic services used to protect your data.
-Your system can communicate with Vault easily through Vault API to encrypt and decrypt your data, and the encryption keys never have to leave the Vault.
+Your system can communicate with Vault easily through the Vault API to encrypt and decrypt your data, and the encryption keys never have to leave the Vault.